aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 now i'm a pretty lazy person
-and when i have a cool idea like this i usually just check  for a decently good implementation of it  and see if i understand at least some of what they did or at the very least look for a specification and just implement that for sport or something anyways, I checked and a lot of the solutions out there are like high up professional grade stuff that my brain is too small to fathom and they dont really cover the use case i'm looking for (doing my homework :hehe) so this time I figured I'd implement it myself(hopefully this isn't a big waste of time)
+and when i have a cool idea like this i usually just check  for a decently good implementation of it  and see if i understand at least some of what they did or at the very least look for a specification and just implement that for sport or something.
+Anyways, I checked and a lot of the solutions out there are like high up professional grade stuff that my brain is too small to fathom and they dont really cover the use case i'm looking for (doing my homework :hehe) so this time I figured I'd implement it myself(hopefully this isn't a big waste of time)